A Taste of Modern Cypriot Rosés

 - Lefkada (aka Verzami), was brought to the island in the Byzantine era.
 It is mostly found in the Paphos area (Stroumbi, Polemi) and in the wine villages of Malia and Omodos.
 It requires a full maturation to avoid astringency, with intense colour and fruity aroma.

-Sarah Jane Evans MW joined me for lunch later in the day and tasted the line-up of rosés too, commenting:
+Line up of gorgeous rose pink Cypriot rosés Sarah Jane Evans MW joined me for lunch later in the day and tasted the line-up of rosés too, commenting:

 A fascinating tasting of wines that, embarrassingly, were completely new to me and speaks of the current poor distribution of Cypriot wines in the UK.
 Fresh, deep coloured, full flavoured, only mildly tannic, wines, made to be served cool/chilled.
 In a world where the fashion is only for the palest of roses, it’s very good to see ‘claret’ colours.
 A quick note on packaging: some excellent, contemporary label design, and very good to see one wine closed with a screw cap.
 Cyprus deserves to be better known.